7 A Technologically

 7.1Ethical Research in Particle Physics

 Science is built on trust.
 When we work ethically, we maintain confidence in our scientific results within our community and with the public.
-Trust within our community is developed through transparency and the constructive exchange of views.
+Trust within our community is developed through transparency and an open, constructive exchange of views.
 The two key principles for ethical behavior are telling the truth and treating others with respect.
 Telling the truth means our science is robust and transparent: our data is presented accurately, we present original work, we make our data publicly available whenever possible, and we fairly allocate credit.
 Treating others with respect requires maintaining a professional work environment, free from harassment and abuse.
-Discrimination, harassment, or bullying within a scientific collaboration harms individuals, disrupts scientific progress, and is therefore scientific misconduct.
+Discrimination, harassment, or bullying in a scientific collaboration harms individuals, disrupts scientific progress, and is therefore scientific misconduct.

 We must collaborate to do our science, which by necessity brings together people at various career stages and from a diverse set of backgrounds.
-Within these collaborations, ethical standards must be stated clearly and upheld in order for our community members, and our science, to thrive.
+Within these collaborations, ethical standards must be stated clearly and upheld in order for our community members and our science to thrive.
 Establishing and maintaining these standards includes setting professional expectations, reporting violations, and having a process to rectify violations.
 Such infrastructure should include ombudspersons, independent investigators in cases of egregious alleged violations, training for those in leadership positions, and training to encourage collaborators to create an environment in which people can thrive and scientific output can reach its potential.
 Laboratories and funding agencies are charged to support such infrastructure (Recommendation 5a).

 7.2Recruiting, Training, and Retaining